 - BEN – Intermediary transfer fees are paid by the beneficiary.
 The payee will receive the payment minus all transfer fees incurred on the payment chain.

 - SHA1 – Intermediary transfer fees are shared.
 This is the default charge type if no other is selected.

-- The OUR instruction means you pay all transfer charges.
-The receiver will receive the full amount of the wire sent2.
-Outgoing OUR payments have an additional transfer fee to cover the cost of the intermediary charges3.
+- OUR – Intermediary transfer fees are paid by the sender.
+The receiver will receive the full amount of the wire.
+OUR payments are more expensive in order to cover the cost of the intermediary charges2.

 1Due to EU regulations regarding certain payments made within the SEPA region SHA may be mandatory and the charging instruction will be modified accordingly.

 2The Bank reserves the right to amend the additional “OUR” transfer fee after the payment has been sent if the correspondent charges that are ultimately billed substantially deviate from the additional charge.

 3In the US market there is no certainty that OUR will be applied by all intermediaries as some of the domestic clearing systems do not specify a charge option and may treat the payment as SHA.

 Currently, Puerto Rico does not participate in the IBAN (International Bank Account Number) standard.
 Therefore, Euro Pacific Bank clients do not have IBANs and should revert to their standard MT103 wiring instructions.